bilal-arikan/UnitySimpleMiniMap/README.md

-# Mini Map Sprite Only
+# Unity Simple Mini Map
 Unity MiniMap feature without RenderTexure and Camera

+Does not require additional cameras or RenderTexture.
+In this way, you do not need to use different layers and layermasks, overhead cameras, or RenderTexture assets.

 | Video 1                             |
 | ----------------------------------- |